MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/help-overview.md

 # required metadata

 title: Help system
-description: This topic provides an overview of the Help system.
+description: Get an overview of the Help system for the Finance and Operations apps.
 author: edupont04
 manager: AnnBe
 ms.date: 02/26/2020